 Most people doing the rent to rent strategy also offer landlords full management of the property.
 This means that they would organise any required maintenance themselves.
 And perhaps even do some decorative work to improve the standards of the property.

 If you don’t own a property and are not interested in taking full responsibility for managing someone else’s property, co-hosting can be a great option for you.
 This allows you to make money on Airbnb without owning property while being able to decide how involved you want to be.
-Therefore, co-hosting can be a lucrative side hustle or even a job, depending on your tasks and the number of listings you are managing.
+Therefore, co-hosting can be a lucrative side hustle or even a full-time job, depending on your tasks and the number of listings you are managing.

-- Communicating with guests before and during stays
+• Communicating with guests before and during stays

-- Greeting guests on check-in (if self check-in isn’t provided)
+• Greeting guests on check-in (if self check-in isn’t provided)

-- Handling and optimising listings and booking requests
+• Handling and optimising listings and booking requests

-- Organising cleans
+• Organising cleans

-- Restocking essential supplies, such as soap, shampoo and toilet paper
+• Restocking essential supplies, such as soap, shampoo and toilet paper

 3. Airbnb property management

 Having previously had a management company helping me with my Airbnb, I can tell you this can be a very profitable business model when done correctly.
-Typically as a property manager, you will receive between 15%-25% of the booking amount for your efforts.
+Typically as a short-term rental manager, you will receive between 15%-25% of the booking amount for your efforts.
 So if the Airbnb you manage makes £2,500 a month, you would earn £500 with an average commission of 20%.
 You could also easily increase your earnings by managing more or higher-income properties.

 Renting out a spare room on Airbnb is a common way for homeowners to make some extra cash.
 However, you don’t necessarily need to own your property to be able to do this.
 If you are a tenant with some extra space in your home, check with your landlord if they allow you to rent out a room on Airbnb.